DOES MY SCOTTIE HAVE WORMS?

 Place the sample in a clean small plastic container.
 Old pill bottles are ideal but you should wash them out thoroughly first.

 Label the container with your dog’s name and your last name and take it to the vet as soon as you can.
-If you can’t go right away, store it in the refrigerator (not the freezer), or outdoors in cooler weather.
+If you can’t go right away, store it in the refrigerator (not the freezer).

 If your dog tests positive for intestinal worms, you’ll want to know which kind of worms he has before deciding how to treat them.